mrsahin101/Video_Lectures/Critical_Thinking_&_Studying_Skills/Jordan_Peterson_Youtube_Lectures/How_To_Write/Fourth_Draft.md

     Makes you the better winner.
 If you communicate effectively it makes you always better. doesn't matter what you do.

+### CULLS
+    You want to write something you dont know the answer to.
+    Reason to write is about you trying to solve some problem.

+## HOW TO WRITE?

+### USED
     First step is produce problem you want to write.

     You want to write something you dont know the answer to.

     Essay is attempt to formulate the problem more clearly and trying to solve it.
     You do your background research.
     After background research you have knowledge about problem of the domain.

-### CLUSS
-    You want to write something you dont know the answer to.
-    First you have to problem.
-    Reason to write is about you trying to solve some problem.

-## HOW TO WRITE
-### USED
+    Have to write without self editing.
+This is common mistake.
+Leave editing for later.
+    Because you cant come up with high quality content and manner.
+    Thats why have to break it to into steps.
     You write everything and when you stuck you write I stuck here.
     You dont wanna stop or you dont wanna critisize yourself.
     You dont worry about the sentences.
+    Then after you write all your thoughts you do the first draft.
+    It goes same for life.
+When learning in life you gotta break old ideas to open up to new ideas and get better with ideas and improve yourself.
+    After you finished.
+Then you edit it.
+You throw it useless content.
+But that's okay because if you want to produce high-quality content this process is necessary.

+### CULLS
+Before writing, you have to do background research.
+Get knowledge about the domain or do thinking about a subject.
+    First of all, you need a subject(problem) to write on. -> You want to have a problem you want to solve.
+First you have to problem.
+      constantly write. leave editing for later.

-     When writing trying to edit.
+     When writing and trying to edit.
     That wont work.
 Just write. dont try to edit it.
-Because you cant come up with high quality content and manner.
-Thats why have to break it to into steps.

-     After you have first draft you edit it.
-When editing you throw it out.
-Useless content.

-Because you are exploring its okay to throw it up.
-You taking chances.
-    You want to drive a reader to a conclusion.
-Make it as exciting as a journey.This is not actually only for writing, but also thinkering about something.
-It helps alot
-    Have to write without self editing. constantly write. leave editing for later.
-    It goes same for life.
-When learning in life you gotta break old ideas to open up to new learning path and get better ideas and improve yourself.
-Gotta check maps of meaning and 12 Rules for life by Jordan Peterson.
-After getting first draft cut it into pieces out and write second draft.
-Go by each sentence by sentence, words by words, paragraph by paragraph cut it out, reorganize it, question your thought process.
-Keep do this recursively.
-Until you believe that you cant improve it anymore.
-But this doesnt mean that what you have written isnt improvable.
- If you wanna think something through this is how you do it.
-Whats the conceptual framework for editing : The words should be right words.
-Make sure each word is exact for that sentence.
-Phrases is properly phrased.
-Make sure each paragraphs are in context with other paragraphs.
-You write each sentence again again again.
-Then choose between sentences and throw others.
-Then reorder the sentences.
-Often Jordan Peterson keep throw sentences in some document.

 Then instantly start writing without worrying about editing in the first place.
     You write down everything.
 If you are stuck you write I'm stuck here.
-Then after you write all your thoughts you do the first draft.
-Then you edit it.
-You throw it useless content.
-But that's okay because if you want to produce high-quality content this process is necessary.Don't edit while you producing.
+   Don't edit while you producing.
 Leave it after you finish writing.

-### CLUSS
-Before writing, you have to do background research.
-Get knowledge about the domain or do thinking about a subject.
-    First of all, you need a subject(problem) to write on. -> You want to have a problem you want to solve.

 ## HOW TO EDIT ?